 This doesn’t mean you start popping probiotics left and right.
 Of course, taking a good probiotic that makes it past your now replenished and balanced stomach acid is very important.
 Just follow the directions on the bottle.

-What’s even more important is eating a healthy diet with a variety of different plant foods.
+What’s even more important is eating a healthy diet with a variety of different foods.
 Fiber is not fully digested by our bodies but it is the perfect food for our microbiome.
-You can take all the probiotics you want, but if you’re not eating a healthy diet with lots of vegetables the bacteria you need will not stick around.
+You can take all the probiotics you want, but if you’re not eating a healthy diet (that includes protein, healthy saturated fats, and carbs) the bacteria you need will not stick around.

 Stress played an important role in making you unwell, so to maintain health and balance you can take steps to restore your bodymindspirit.